 \subsection{Model Benchmarking}

-Performance on art style classification across several popular VLMs is reported in Figure \ref{fig:art_style_classification}.
-Additionally, we introduce a control set of WikiArt images consisting of 5 significantly different styles.
+Performance on art style classification across several popular VLMs is included in Appendix \ref{sec:appendix_2_model_benchmarking}.

-We find that \texttt{GPT5} and \texttt{Qwen3} demonstrate the best accuracies with a notable drop-off in \texttt{Molmo2} and \texttt{Llava-1.5}.
+\texttt{GPT5} and \texttt{Qwen3} achieve comparable results, with the best accuracies, while \texttt{Molmo2} and \texttt{LLaVA-1.5} exhibit a notable drop-off.
 Models tend to perform better on the architecture dataset relative to WikiArt datasets.
-We also verify that models perform very well on the control group, suggesting that difficulty on WikiArt stems from the use of closely related styles rather than just the difference between the architecture and artwork.
-We note that prior work has observed disagreement among domain experts on the WikiArt style labels, which may partially explain these results \cite{strafforello2025have}.
-The following analyses focuses on \texttt{Qwen3} and \texttt{Llava-1.5}, two open-source models with a notable difference in accuracy.
+We also introduce a control set with 5 highly distinct WikiArt styles, on which models perform strongly, suggesting that difficulty on WikiArt stems from the use of closely related styles.
+We observe some disagreement among domain experts on the WikiArt style labels (see \S\ref{sec:art_interpretability}), which may partially explain these results.
+We focus our analysis on \texttt{Qwen3} and \texttt{LLaVA-1.5}, two open-source models with marked differences in accuracy.